Pi-0r-Tau/EPI-LENS/README.md

 - Integrated chart dashboard
 - Mermaid diagram updated with LAB updates in testing
 -  Load JSON feature, to get around 5mb data limit in local storage.
+-  Offline video analysis suite with built in playlist analysis, at video end it exports the data as CSV and JSON then starts analysis of next video.

 ## Updates in progress
 - LAB metrics: